 Help your horse shed its winter coat

-If you’re looking to speed up the shedding process, the addition of light and vigorous grooming can help.
+If you are looking to speed up the shedding process, adding light and vigorous grooming can help.

-First, by adding artificial light to a horse’s environment (likely their stall), you can fool the horse’s body into thinking it’s closer to springtime than it actually is.
-This can cause the horse to shed its hair coat earlier that it naturally would.
+First, by adding artificial light to a horse’s environment, likely their stall, you can fool the horse’s body into thinking it’s closer to springtime than it actually is.
+This can cause the horse to shed its hair coat earlier than it naturally would.
 It is important to remember that the environmental temperatures may require extra blanketing or protection to keep your horse comfortable with their new hair coat.